-Victor Cruz says Giants intentionally kept his 2016 production down
+Victor Cruz, now with Bears, says Giants intentionally kept 2016 production down

 “A lot of people probably don’t know this… Let’s say I played well, was a 1,000-yard receiver last year, it would have been more difficult from a fan perspective to cut me.”

+Cruz announced that he has signed with the Chicago Bears for 2017.
+NFL Network reported that he was for a one-year deal.
+The Bears now have added Cruz, Markus Wheaton, Kendall Wright and Rueben Randle to pair with Kevin White, who has done almost nothing his first two seasons, and Cameron Meredith.

 Cruz returned to the field in 2016 after missing most of 2014 and all of 2015 to injury.
 Playing in 15 games, he totaled 39 catches for 586 yards and just one touchdown (he was targeted 72 times).
 Looking at his game-by-game numbers does lend some credence to Cruz’s argument: through the first seven contests, he was targeted 41 times, with 24 catches.
-Over his final eight games, he had just 15 receptions, nearly half of those – eight – coming in the season’s penultimate game, against the Eagles.
+Over his final eight games, he had just 15 receptions, nearly half of those — eight — coming in the season’s penultimate game, against the Eagles.

 Cruz was asked if he believed quarterback Eli Manning played a role in his diminished second-half numbers, but he said he doubted that was true.